crukci-bioinformatics/PlateLayout/README.md

 ## Installation

-You can install patchwork from github with:
+You can install the package from github with:

 ``` r
 # install.packages("devtools")